open-toolchain/tekton-catalog/kubernetes-service/README.md

 #### Parameters

 * **cluster-pipeline-resources-directory**: directory in which the kubeconfig file(s) for cluster are available (default to `/clusters`)
-* **cluster-name**: name of the cluster - required if no cluster pipeline resource provided to this task
+* **cluster-name**: name of the cluster - required if no cluster pipeline resource provided to this task (default to empty string)
 * **script**: the bash snippet to execute within the context of the kubernetes configuration (default to `kubectl version`)
 * **execute-step-image**: image to use for the setup step (default to `icr.io/continuous-delivery/pipeline/pipeline-base-ubi:3.79`)
 * **pipeline-debug**: Pipeline debug mode.
 Value can be 0 or 1. (default to `0`)